AEO Security and Safety authorisation (AEO-S)

 In international trade the AEO authorisation is increasingly necessary.
 There are 2 AEO authorisations.
 AEO-S is the most extensive authorisation.
 This authorisation contributes towards the security and safety of the entire logistics chain.

 When issuing this authorisation we examine the guarantees that your organisation already offers, such as security and safety systems.
-These may involve internal control measures, but also safety certificates of others such as the Royal Netherlands Marechaussee [Koninklijke Marechaussee] or Port Services.
-Examples of these certificates are: Recognised agent of Known consignor, ISPS-code, TAPA, ISO and recognition by the Dutch Controlling Authority for Milk and Dairy Products.
+These may involve internal control measures, but also safety certificates of others such as the Royal Netherlands Marechaussee (Koninklijke Marechaussee) or Port Services.
+Examples of these certificates are: Regulated agent of Known consignor, ISPS-code, TAPA, ISO and recognition by the Dutch Controlling Authority for Milk and Dairy Products.

 Organisations in possession of an AEO-S authorisation are entitled to a number of legal facilities and accompanying advantages.